dwyl/mvp/BUILDIT.md

 If `timer_stop` field is empty, we assume it's an ongoing timer being edited.
-If both `timer_start` and `timer_stop` is being edited, it's because the user is changing an old timer.
+If both `timer_start` and `timer_stop` is being edited, it's because the person is changing an old timer.

 Inside both functions, the flow is the same.
 We first get the *timer changeset* being edited